Coupling Q&As

 There is a gap between the key groove and key and between the hole and axis with key fastening.
 Rattling may occur between these gaps depending on the load.
 This may become backlash.

-Fastening with a set screw: Fastening with a set screw: This is a method of fastening the hole just by tightening a set screw without establishing a key.
+Fastening with a set screw: This is a method of fastening the hole just by tightening a set screw without establishing a key.
 The axial force of the set screw affects the magnitude of the transmission torque.
 In general, torque cannot be obtained with set screw fastening.
 This means we design it to gain transmission torque by flattening the axis.
 This is used for couplings with a small torque or small hole diameter (maximum of about Φ20).
+Fastening with a single clamp: ・This applies to forward and reverse servo

 applications.